The Healthy Living Plan Blog using Logosynthesis®

 It is common to think that you need to ‘change’ yourself or your situation to achieve your potential.
 But what if you already possess your full potential?
 What if your work is to simply shift the memories and beliefs that get in the way of realizing this potential?
 Rather than expending energy to change yourself and others, you simply notice and shift the triggers to your stress response.
 The result is that more of your energy is available to act … Read More

-How mental images trigger symptoms and how to shift them.
+How mental imagery triggers symptoms … and how to shift them.

-Mental images are normal.
+Mental imagery is normal.
 As humans, we automatically create mental images in response life’s experiences.
 Some are pleasant.
 Some are not!
 And for the most part, they stay with us unchanged over time.
 We often hear of people reliving an accident or cherishing the memory of a loved one.
-Mental images can trigger physical and mental symptoms.
+Mental imagery triggers symptoms.
 What’s important is that it is not just the image that stays with you.
-When the image is activated, all the sensations associated … Read More
+When the mental imagery is activated, all the sensations associated with the original … Read More

 How do I not let things bother me?